bonetblai/learner-strips/README.md

 # learner-strips
 Repo for learning (first-order) STRIPS models from graph-based representation of state spaces, either complete or partial.
-The graph-based representation can be obtained from observable traces of (black box) states (bb-states) and action labels; for example, images and action labels.
-The assumptions being that different bb-states correspond to different planning states, and different planning states correspond to different bb-states.
+The graph-based representation can be obtained from observable traces of (black box states) noes and action labels; for example, images and action labels.
+The assumptions being that different nodes correspond to different planning states, and different planning states correspond to different nodes.

 Two encoding for learning are presented.
 The original encoding using SAT and that is no longer developed, and a somewhat less efficient but much more compact and flexible encoding using ASP.
 The later one is being actively